rclone/rclone/docs/content/flags.md

       --dropbox-token-url string                            Token server url
-      --fichier-api-key string                              Your API Key, get it from https://1fichier.com/console/params.pl --fichier-cdn                                         Set if you wish to use CDN download links --fichier-encoding Encoding                           The encoding for the backend (default Slash,LtGt,DoubleQuote,SingleQuote,BackQuote,Dollar,BackSlash,Del,Ctl,LeftSpace,RightSpace,InvalidUtf8,Dot)
+      --fichier-api-key string                              Your API Key, get it from https://1fichier.com/console/params.pl --fichier-cdn                                         Set if you wish to use CDN download links --fichier-description string                          Description of the remote
+      --fichier-encoding Encoding                           The encoding for the backend (default Slash,LtGt,DoubleQuote,SingleQuote,BackQuote,Dollar,BackSlash,Del,Ctl,LeftSpace,RightSpace,InvalidUtf8,Dot)
       --fichier-file-password string                        If you want to download a shared file that is password protected, add this parameter (obscured)
       --fichier-folder-password string                      If you want to list the files in a shared folder that is password protected, add this parameter (obscured)
-      --fichier-shared-folder string                        If you want to download a shared folder, add this parameter --filefabric-encoding Encoding                        The encoding for the backend (default Slash,Del,Ctl,InvalidUtf8,Dot)
+      --fichier-shared-folder string                        If you want to download a shared folder, add this parameter --filefabric-description string                       Description of the remote
+      --filefabric-encoding Encoding                        The encoding for the backend (default Slash,Del,Ctl,InvalidUtf8,Dot)
       --filefabric-permanent-token string                   Permanent Authentication Token
       --filefabric-root-folder-id string                    ID of the root folder